-When it comes to changing service providers, most people don’t know where to start.
+When it comes to changing NDIS service providers, most people don’t know where to start.
 You are entitled to expect good support under the NDIS.
-If you are unhappy with the support you are receiving, you can either talk to your service provider and get them to change what they are doing, or end your service agreement before switching to a different service provider.
+If you are unhappy with the support you are receiving, you can either talk to your service provider and get them to change what they are doing or end your service agreement before switching ndis providers.

 Talking to your provider first

 It is often best to speak to your service provider about your issue first to see if they can help.
 They are there to support you and should listen to your concerns.
 When raising an issue with your service provider, you can ask someone you trust, or an independent advocate, to help you.
 For an unsolved problem, speak to your ECEI Coordinator, LAC, Support Coordinator or the NDIA.
 You may wish to consider taking steps to end your service agreement if your issue continues to persist.
 Or maybe your need to change NDIS service providers is because you simply no longer require the service that they provide.

 To make a switch, the first thing you need to do is to end your service agreement with your current service provider.
 Terminating your agreement in writing is recommended, such as in an email, so that there is a written record of the request including the date of the application.
 It can also be helpful if you can request an acknowledgment of your request in writing.
 If there is no service agreement, ending a verbal agreement is also recommended.

 Check the terms and conditions of any service agreement you have with your provider.
 In some cases, termination of the agreement will be effective immediately.
 In other cases, it may only become active after some time (e.g., two weeks) from the date that you notify them that you wish to end the agreement.